Janhavi006/Python-3-GUI/README.md

-In this repository I have designed basic form dor GUI using Tkinter.
+In this repository I have designed basic form for GUI using Tkinter.